-The Green and Yellow images we used above isn’t exactly Green and Yellow.
+The green and yellow in the image we used above aren’t exactly green and yellow.
 They are a mixture of different hues, saturation, and luminance.

-For example, if I click-and-drag of the green, it will only affect the colors present where the cross-hair falls.
-As the Green isn’t 100% Green, it will affect the Green and Aqua sliders.
+For example, if I click-and-drag the Green, it will only affect the colors present where the crosshair falls.
+As the green isn’t 100% green, it will affect the Green and Aqua sliders.

 Some colors will raise or lower faster.
 That means there are more of that color present where you placed your mouse.

 Dragging the mouse up raises the slider values.
 Dragging it down reduces the slider values.